FREQUENTLY ASKED QUESTIONS

 That’s where Contemporary Pilates comes in.
 The evolution of Pilates began in the 1960s (after Pilates’ death in 1967) and went well into the 1980s.
 Popularity in the practice soared during that time due to more emphasis on incorporating modifications and modern science which made Pilates more accessible to people.

-“In 10 sessions you will feel the difference, in 20 you will see the difference, and in 30 you'll have a whole new body.” - Joseph Pilates
+“In 10 sessions you will feel the difference, in 20 you will see the difference, and in 30 you'll have a whole new body.”

 After your very first class you may notice subtle shifts—feeling taller, less anxious, and more connected to your body.
 With consistent practice, the results multiply, less stress, better sleep, improved posture, elevated mood, and a steady boost in confidence.